 Here the Judge will give guidance on areas of dispute and will encourage you and your spouse to find a compromise solution which is fair to both of you.
 Most cases do settle at this stage.

-Whilst all our lawyers will strive to ensure the Court’s involvement is kept to a minimum, if Court proceedings are necessary we aim to help you through the process and to achieve the best possible outcome for you.
+Whilst all of our divorce solicitors will strive to ensure the Court’s involvement is kept to a minimum, if Court proceedings are necessary we aim to help you through the process and to achieve the best possible outcome for you.

-To discuss which option is right for you, contact either Abby Smith or Simon Thomas on 01480 454301 or send us an email to firstname.lastname@example.org
+To discuss which option is right for you, contact 0844 5672222 or send an email to firstname.lastname@example.org